johennie/assg5_coupons/README.md

 The goal of this project is to identify customers who accepted a driving coupon versus those that did not.
-Python was used for analysis and findings which are in the notebooks/assg5_coupons.ipynb file.
+Python was used for analysis and findings which are in the notebooks/assg5_coupons.ipynb (https://github.com/johennie/assg5_coupons/blob/main/notebooks/assg5_coupons.ipynb)file.
 Additionally, matplotlib.pyplot, seaborn, pandas, and numpy libraries were used for computation and visualization.

 ## 1. Business Understanding